NomiChirps/tplp2/README.md

     - this will also involve fixing up rules_pico to make correct use of the defines PICO_NO_HARDWARE and PICO_ON_DEVICE
   - [ ] split out lvgl-bazel as its own library? eh, maybe later. it's already pretty much prepped though
   - [ ] move/redirect config headers to a config/ dir
-  - [ ] consider removing the xTaskDelete() at the end of startup, and switching to heap_1.
+  - [ ] consider removing all deletions of FreeRTOS objects and switching to heap_1
   - [ ] generate & examine .map file for the firmware blob
   - [ ] use bloaty to find things to trim off the firmware size
   - [ ] Vendor all 3rd party libraries